OneSkin sunscreen. An SPF with highly unique ingredients that may stop UV driven photoaging

 ALL Question: What are the unique ingredients in OneSkin sunscreen SPF?

-• In the lab, we focus on the ‘actives,’ which are combinations of antioxidants, to develop a formula with enough antioxidants to prevent the formation of free radicals.
+In the lab, we focus on the ‘actives,’ which are combinations of antioxidants, to develop a formula with enough antioxidants to prevent the formation of free radicals.
 In our experiments, we use a compound with a probe to measure how effectively the antioxidants scavenge and reduce free radicals.
 The compound changes color, allowing us to assess the antioxidant’s potential.
 We’ve incorporated these antioxidants into the sunscreen, so not only does it block UV rays, but it also helps prevent any UV-induced free radical formation.
 If some free radicals do form, they are neutralized by the antioxidants, preventing further damage.
-Additionally, the OS-01 peptide is present to repair any damage that occurs.
-Our shield formula provides three layers of protection: first, it blocks UV radiation; second, it neutralizes any free radicals that form; and third, if damage occurs, the OS-01 peptide steps in to repair the cells.
+Additionally, the OS-01 peptide is present to help promote damage repair.
+Our shield formula provides three layers of protection: first, it blocks UV radiation; second, it neutralizes any free radicals that form; and third, if damage occurs, the OS-01 peptide steps in to help promote repair of the cells.

 How do we choose the best sunscreen?